ddoox/QA_Adventure/Guru99_Project/log.md

 ## Day 4
 Main differences between mine cases and "experts": I had simpler test case template - without test data and test steps.
 Overall not too bad.
 Some info about integration testing.
 Tomorrow test execution.

+## Day 5
+It's testing time.
+Created Jira project to log bugs.
+This site is a masterpiece.
+It's the ugliest thing that I've ever seen.
+Almost nothing works as supposed.
+A real work of art.

 <br>
 <br>
 <br>